chenyong/vue-pages-workflow/README.md

 Using Webpack 2 since Vue 2 write docs in it.

+* run in dev mode

 To start app in development environment:

 ```bash
 make dev
 # load build/index.html in a browser, Nginx suggested
 ```

+* run in build mode

 To build the app: